teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 The supervised activation and rollback sequence is documented in [`FACTOID_COMMAND_V3_PILOT.md`](FACTOID_COMMAND_V3_PILOT.md).

+## Authorized factoid writes

+MB760 implements `data.factoids.write` as a capability and core-owned service distinct from `data.factoids.read`.
+It exposes only `factoid_upsert($invocation, $keyword, $value)` and `factoid_delete($invocation, $keyword)`.
+The current policy supplies the channel.
+The runtime-issued invocation supplies the detached principal and a bounded current IRC nickname for display attribution.
+Plugins cannot provide a channel, user id, authorization level, attribution nickname, SQL statement or database handle, and an invocation without the runtime's private origin is rejected.

+Keywords are normalized lowercase ASCII names of 1–64 characters using the historical `[a-z0-9_.-]` alphabet.
+Values are one non-empty line capped at 400 characters and 400 UTF-8 bytes.
+Upsert resolves the channel inside the core, binds an authenticated principal's numeric user id or SQL `NULL` for an anonymous caller, and binds the invocation nickname separately.
+On duplicate channel/keyword, only value and `updated_at` change; the original author and creation time remain intact.
+The existing community-achievement check runs from persisted state after a successful store.

+Delete first resolves the factoid inside the invocation channel.
+It requires an authenticated principal who is the stored numeric author, has global Administrator level or higher, or has channel level 400.
+A matching nickname is deliberately not authorization.
+The final prepared delete binds both the resolved factoid id and channel id.
+Missing factoids return an idempotent `not_found` result.

+All factoid writes require current policy `on`. `observe` returns a suppressed result before the mutation service, and `off` remains inert.
+Recall-counter mutation is not exposed.
+No package requests this capability in MB760;
+`factoids-v3`, `learn`, `forget`, `whatis` and `?keyword` remain unchanged and historical.

 ## Approved quote reads

 A package requesting and receiving `data.quotes.read` may use eight explicit